AdobeDocs/campaign-web.es-ES/help/v8/advanced-settings/delivery-settings.md

 >[!CONTEXTUALHELP]
 >id="acw_email_settings_retries"
 >title="Número máximo de reintentos"
->abstract="Si un mensaje falla debido a un error temporal, los reintentos se realizan durante la duración del envío."
+>abstract="Si un mensaje falla debido a un error temporal, los reintentos se realizan hasta el final de la duración de la entrega."

 <!--Temporarily undelivered messages due to a Soft or Ignored error are subject to an automatic retry.
 By default, five retries are scheduled for the first day of the delivery with a minimum interval of one hour spread out over the 24 hours of the day. -->